LT-Intro-To-AI-SY2425/a1-intro-to-python-LukaThompson/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+I think that it makes coding easier but it is harder to understand

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+Python can use java formatting but it can also use simpler, more confusing, formatting

 3. What are some things that you learned through this assignment?
+I learned how to combine statements to write them on one line